Transforming Education in Plant Biology (TEPB)

 - Problem-Based Learning workshop at the University of Delaware

 Second, following the professional development experience, the awardee submits a report describing the instructional materials they plan to create.
-Information required in the post-training report is provided below.
+Information required in the post-training report is provided in the full RFP.
 The instructional materials must be directly related to plant biology.

 Third, within the following year, the awardee develops the educational materials and then submits these materials to the ASPB Education Committee.
 By accepting TEPB funds, the awardee agrees to allow dissemination of their educational materials using Plantae or other channels.
 Awardees should include funds in their budget to defray costs associated with attending the annual ASPB meeting to present their work product.
-Awardees may be invited to participate in the Education Booth.
+Awardees may be invited to participate in the Education Booth and should submit an abstract to present a poster and/or talk in the Education Concurrent session.

 Financial support: TEPB awardees will receive up to $4500 (reimbursable or direct-pay to professional development program) for registration and travel to the professional development program and to the ASPB annual meeting.